Successful charities make lots of income from fundraising events, where charity supporters get their friends and colleagues to sponsor them.

 Taking donations online for your charity outside the context of a fundraising event is a slightly different matter.
 For guidance on that, read our guide to charity donation websites.

-Key criteria to consider when choosing a fundraising website
+Key criteria to consider when choosing a UK fundraising website

 There are lots of options and it can get complicated quickly.
 We have researched all of the most popular options and made recommendations based on the criteria most important to you.